fsalviati/split-bill/README.md

 ## React Split-a-Bill APP
 * Application developed using React.JS.
-The application Splits a bill with a friend.
-It is possible to add a new friend if desired.
+The application Splits a bill with a friend, it is possible to add a new friend if desired.

 ## Screenshot
 ![screenshot](screenshot_splitbill.png)